theta-data/theta-data-api/docs/theta-rpc.md

 ```

 ### GetVersion
-* timestamp :  the version number
+* version :  the version number
 * git_hash :  the git commit hash of the code base
 * timestamp :  the build timestamp
 **Example**